geographiclib/geographiclib/GeographicLib/00README.txt

     gauss-krueger-convergence-scale.{png,pdf} -- Fig. 5
     thompson-tm-graticule.{png,pdf} -- Fig. 6

-This is the 2009-04 version of the library.
+This is the 2009-05 version of the library.

+Changes between 2009-05 and 2009-03 versions:

+  * Improvements to GeographicLib::Geodesic:
+    + more economical series expansions,
+    + return reduced length (as does the Geod utility),
+    + improved calculation of starting point for inverse method,
+    + use reduced length to give derivative for Newton's method.

+  * Add AzimuthalEquidistant class.

+  + Make GeographicLib::Geocentric, GeographicLib::TransverseMercator,
+    and GeographicLib::PolarStereographic classes work with prolate
+    ellipsoids.

+  * CartConvert checks its inputs more carefully.

+  * Remove reference to defunct Constants.cpp from GeographicLib.vcproj.

 Changes between 2009-04 and 2009-03 versions: